 Here is what I can glean from my terrible pictures: Piping plovers are small and can live up to 15 years.
-The do the broken wing act to distract potential predators from nests and are a Federal “threatened” species.
-Here’s a sad little pan-flute accompanied video about the cute li’l guys from Canada where they say “plover” like “Plahver.”
+They do the broken wing act to distract potential predators from nests and are a Federal “threatened” species.

 So please, you jerks, try to avoid crushing tern eggs.
 And littering and all that good stuff.
 Thanks.
 We walked back to the nature center building and went up the winding staircase to the roof outlook.
 This 70-foot-high covered observation tower provides panoramic views of marsh, river and Sound.

 Inside, we were greeted by a very nice woman who was eager to give us a “tour.”
 This was sweet and all, but the center is essentially one room with a few animals and plenty of descriptions… I thought.
-We immediately gravitated over to the “Osprey Cam” which was actually trained on a LIVE OSPREY.
-Yet another animal I’ve wanted to see for years and now have… So thanks to CTMQ, I’ve now seen a wild bald eagle, black bear, and osprey.
-All in less then a year… Awesome.
+We immediately gravitated over to the “Osprey Cam” which was trained on an osprey.

-The rest of the place was just what you’d expect… though our guide was exellent and very gracious even when I asked my stupid questions.
+The rest of the place was just what you’d expect… though our guide was excellent and very gracious even when I asked my dumb questions.
 There are tanks of local fauna; exhibits on the ecology of the Long Island Sound and the estuary at the mouth of the Housatonic.
 A salt-water tank that displays many of the smaller creatures of the Sound, including mollusks and fish, is always a crowd pleaser.
-And so, I offer you the lazy-man’s report – through photos:
+And so, I offer you the lazy-man’s nature center report – through photos: